Charlie Henry (footballer, born 1986): Newport County

-After 16 appearances and 2 goals for the Hawks during the 2007–08 campaign, Henry made a big impact for Havant & Waterlooville during the 2008–09 season, netting 6 goals in just 21 appearances.
-His form alerted several other clubs and, out-of-contract in the summer of 2009, he eventually signed for Newport County on 18 June 2009, under the management of Dean Holdsworth, on a one-year contract, after scoring several times against the Exiles for his former clubs.
+Henry signed for Newport County on 18 June 2009, under the management of Dean Holdsworth, on a one-year contract, having scoring several times against the Newport for his former clubs.

 He became a fan favourite at Spytty Park and he fired nine goals in 35 appearances during his first season with the Exiles, the 2009–10 campaign, as Newport won the Conference South title with a record 103 points.
 On 25 May 2010, Henry signed a new one-year contract with the club.

 Playing at Conference Premier level for the first time in his career, Henry was again a key figure for Newport County during the 2010–11 campaign as the Exiles were the surprise package in the league and play-off contenders in the first half of the season.